ammarhakim/postgkyl/notebooks/README.md

 ### How to use Marimo notebooks
-First install Marimo, e.g. `pip install marimo`.
-Then you can run the notebooks with `marimo run <notebook_name>`.
-For example, to run the twist_shift notebook, you would use `marimo run twist_shift.mo.py`.
+1. Install Marimo: e.g. `pip install marimo`.
+2. Run the notebook: e.g. `marimo run <notebook_name>`.
 This will execute the notebook in a web browser, allowing you to interact with the code and visualize the results.